 Examinees who needs special arrangements for their exam must apply for this within the deadline - academic calendar.

 The examinee must keep himself informed, via Studentweb, about the time and place for his/her exam.

-Digital exam: Report no later than 30 minutes before the exam begins.
-In order to complete the exam digitally, the required browser must be downloaded to the computer prior to the exam date.
+Digital exam: In order to complete the exam digitally, the required browser must be downloaded to the computer prior to the exam date.
 The examinee must also have tested that he / she have access to NMBU's wireless network (Eduroam).

 The examinee must control the permitted aids in the individual course via the online based course description and bring the correct aids for the exam.
 It is not permitted to borrow aids or other items from fellow students/others during the exam.